Joe-Collins-1986/travel-app/TESTING.md

 In addition to the User Story Acceptance Criteria a checklist was developed to check each page after all features were developed prior to sharing project content.

-To record this checklist https://tabletomarkdown.com/convert-spreadsheet-to-markdown/ was used to quickly conver data to Markdown Tables tables.
+To record this checklist [tabletomarkdown.com](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) was used to quickly convert data to Markdown Tables tables.

 <details>
       <summary style="font-weight:bold">Navbar</summary>